 Manual lymph drainage techniques will encourage movement of lymph around the affected sight better than any other types of massage therapy.

-This DVD, Lymphatic Drainage Massage Therapy teaches how to ease the scar tissue pain using lymphatic drainage techniques with demonstrations on how to promote lymphatic flow.
+This DVD, Lymphatic Drainage Massage Therapy teaches how to ease the scar pain using lymphatic drainage techniques with demonstrations on how to promote lymphatic flow.
 These easy-to-follow instructions can be used at home or in a clinical practice.

 Visiting a massage therapist for regular treatment of either massage therapy or cupping therapy to the scar damaged area should break it up, making it less visible and less painful to the touch.